Installing Your Module

 Your ML:2 has two outputs: A and B. These outputs can be configured in a number of ways.
 By default, the A output will play a 4 PPQN clock trigger whenever ML:2 is playing.
 When ML:2 is stopped, Output A will output nothing.
 Output B will output a single trigger at the start of each loop when the clock is playing.
 If ML:2 is stopped, then Output B will do nothing.

-The output will output 2 ms clock triggers whenever ML:2 is playing.
-When ML:2 is stopped, the output does not output anything.
+The chosen output will generate a clock signal whenever ML:2 is playing.
+When it is stopped, the output will not create a signal.

-The output will always output a clock trigger signal.
-If ML:2 is stopped, the output will continue to output its clock.
+The output will always output a clock signal, no matter the playback status.
 This mode is useful for any devices that require a DIN Sync style clock.
 It is usually paired with a second output in Gate mode.

 Loop Reset Trigger

-The output will generate a 2 ms trigger at the start of each loop.
+The output will generate a trigger at the start of each loop while the clock is Playing.
+Reset Triggers do not output when the clock is Stopped.
 This is useful for resetting your sequencer at the start of each loop.
 If your sequencer happens to fall out of sync for some reason, it will reset the sequencer at the start of the next loop.
+The trigger length can be 2, 5, or 10 milliseconds long.
+The timing of the trigger can be aligned with the start of the first clock pulse of the loop or it can arrive just before the start of the first clock pulse.
+Some sequencers do not like the reset trigger to arrive at the exact same time as the clock pulse.

 The output will turn on (i.e. go high) when ML:2 is playing.
 When ML:2 is stopped, the output will turn off (i.e. go low).
 This acts as a switch to turn on or gate another device whenever ML:2 is playing.
 It can be paired with another output set to Clock (Always Running) to create DIN Sync-style clocking.